rafammatos/rafammatos/README.md

 📈 I'm currently learning Data Science at the British School of Creative Arts and Techonology - EBAC.

-📫 How to reach me: https://www.linkedin.com/in/rafael-moraes-matos-712554111/ or email me at rafammatos12@gmail.com
+📫 How to reach me: [my LinkedIn] (https://www.linkedin.com/in/rafael-moraes-matos-712554111/) or email me at rafammatos12@gmail.com

 😎 A fun fact of mine is that i love planting and cultivate mushrooms.